n6ai/minze/docs/guide/advanced-style-guide.md

 ## Event Callbacks

-- Use arrow functions when defining callbacks.
-They are automatically bound to the component.
 - Should start with the word `handle` or a verb that describes what action is performed.

 ```js